zzalscv2/FFEA/docs/1-Overview/Overview.md

  * [KOBRA model](\ref rods) for slender biological objects such as coiled-coils.
  * Lees-Edwards boundary conditions.
  * An extremely high degree of reproducity - check out our integration tests!
+ * Distance restraints with harmonic potentials, such as springs.

 Publications  {#publications}
 ============